How will I be taught?

 What do I need to join the course

-There are no enrolment requirements for this course.
+There are no ore enrolment requirements for this course.

-Everyone is welcome to join this beginners course in Ashford.
+Everyone is welcome to join this beginners and improvers course.
 It is important to note that art courses are practical and require a degree of manual dexterity.